Umbra-Domini/pico-flash/README.md

 Payloads are [DuckyScript](https://docs.hak5.org/hak5-usb-rubber-ducky/ducky-script-basics/getting-started) files saved with a `.dd` extension.
 pico-ducky currently supports **DuckyScript 1.0** and partial **3.0** support.

-Place any `.dd` files in `~/Desktop/pico/` and the script will find them automatically.
+Place any `.dd` files in the repo root and the script will find them automatically.

 ---